wpilibsuite/frc-docs/source/docs/software/wpilib-overview/new-for-2020.rst

 There are many changes and additions to the main WPILib library for 2020.
 Most notably, there is a new version of the command-based framework with several major enhancements, a new (synchronous) PIDController, a GUI simulator, and kinematics classes have been added for closed loop driving.
 The full change log can be read below.

-.. todo:: Add links to the specific usage guides for LinearDigitalFilter, and PIDController.

 - The command-based framework has been rewritten.
 The design rationale behind the rewrite can be found `here <https://github.com/wpilibsuite/design-docs/blob/master/CommandRewriteDesignDoc.md>`__.
 The new version of the framework is located in the ``frc2`` namespace (C++) and the ``edu.wpi.first.wpilibj2`` package (Java).
 - The command-based frameworks are now separate vendor libraries, rather then built into WPILib itself.

-- LinearDigitalFilter has been renamed to LinearFilter, and now has a ``Calculate()`` method which returns the filtered value
+- LinearDigitalFilter has been renamed to LinearFilter, and now has a ``Calculate()`` method which returns the filtered value.

   - Takes a double in the ``Calculate()`` method instead of a ``PIDSource`` in the constructor
   - ``PIDGet()`` was replaced with ``Calculate()``
   - Both of these changes make it easy to compose the LinearFilter class with the new PIDController class
+  - More details about the new LinearFilter can be found in :ref:`this article <docs/software/advanced-controls/filters/linear-filter:Linear Filters>`

 - PIDController has been rewritten; the old PIDController along with PIDSource and PIDOutput have been deprecated.
 The new version of PIDController is located in the ``frc2`` namespace (C++) and the ``edu.wpi.first.wpilibj2`` package (Java) while the deprecated version remains in the old namespace and package.